 “Mother Runners” everywhere are breaking barriers, crushing goals, and getting after it.
 Whitney Heins, founder of The Mother Runners, equips and empowers mother runners everywhere through informational resources and inspiration.
-In this guest post, Whitney explores the obstacles and challenges Mother Runners face and equips claim their strength and resources to overcome.
+In this guest post, Whitney explores the obstacles facing mother runners obstacles and how to overcome.

 One of the main perks of running is its spontaneous nature.
 No need to prepare, just put on your shoes and go.
 But that’s not the case when you become a mom.
 As a “mother runner,” running is no longer spur-of-the-moment.
 Other people are depending on you.
 They need you.
 Thus, obstacles abound.